 Avoid Traditional Hiring Pitfalls

 Traditional hiring practices still happen partially because it’s a known quantity and somewhat because it gives the appearance of results.
 You post a position on job boards and get inundated with resumes or applications.
-Surely, you think, at least some of these people will be a good fit.
+Surely, you think, at least some of these some people will be a good fit.
 Quantity is no guarantee of quality.
 You’ll discard the majority of those resumes.
 Then, you’ll pick someone from whoever survives that cull, often regardless of whether they’re a high-performing candidate.
 A temp-to-hire strategy lets you see candidate performance in advance of offering a permanent position.

 Takeaway: Temp-to-hire approaches lets you bypass the problems of quantity over quality.